tabishfayyaz/notes-and-books/kotlin-programming.md

 ## Classes
 - A class is often declared in a file matching its name, but it does not have to be.
 You can define multiple classes in the same file
+- The class declaration consists of the class name, the class header (type parameters, visibility modifier, primary constructor) and the class body, surrounded by curly braces.
+Header and body are optional: `class Person constructor(firstName: String) { /*...*/ }`
+- If the class has no body, curly braces can be omitted: `class Empty`
+- If the primary constructor does not have any annotations or visibility modifiers, the constructor keyword can be omitted: `class Person(firstName: String) { /*...*/ }`
+- Parameters of the primary constructor can be used in the initializer blocks.
+They can also be used in property initializers declared in the class body: `class Customer(name: String) { val customerKey = name.toUpperCase()}`
 - _class functions:_ functions defined within a class
 - _class properties:_ data defintions within a class
+- For declaring properties and initializing them from the primary constructor, Kotlin has a concise syntax: `class Person(val firstName: String, val lastName: String, var age: Int) { /*...*/ }`
+- If the class has a primary constructor, each secondary constructor needs to delegate to the primary constructor, either directly or indirectly through another secondary constructor(s).
+- Note that code in initializer blocks effectively becomes part of the primary constructor.
+Delegation to the primary constructor happens as the first statement of a secondary constructor, so the code in all initializer blocks and property initializers is executed before the secondary constructor body.
 - When an instance of a class is constructed, all of its properties must have values i.e. class properties must be assigned an initial value
 - for each property you define, Kotlin will generate a _field_, a _getter_ and if needed a _setter_.
 - Data for the property is stored in the field.
 You cannot directly define a field on a class.
 Kotlin encapsulates the fields for you, protecting the data in the field and exposing it via getters and setters